Alaska WIndjammer Kites

 Above: Tim Gray and Mary Soltys kite in front of the Mendenhall Glacier, Juneau.

-The Main Launch on the map is the best practice area, with a friendly shore downwind and shallows extending out far enough to stand and relaunch or take a break.
 This is cold water, so wear your warmest suit, and watch out for drifting and rolling icebergs.
+Don't drop a kite with lines over a berg!
 The water is totally opaque, so the wave patterns are the only giveaway to the rocks or spots that are too shallow to kite through.

 Below: Mendenhall Lake Kite Map on Google Maps base.